lukes415/cfb-ats-api/README.md

 ## Completed
  - [x] Add live connectivity to games, coaches, lines, teams, venues, and weather endpoints
- - [x] Build a local caching mechanism to reduce calls to CFBD -[x] Introduce a natural language endpoint powered by OpenAI to answer questions about the dataset
+ - [x] Build a local caching mechanism to reduce calls to CFBD
+- [x] Introduce a natural language endpoint powered by OpenAI to answer questions about the dataset
 - [x] Use Pydantic for configuration management and data validations
+- [x] Updated the natural language endpoint to use function calling

 ## Future Goals
 - [ ] Integrate the ATS picks ML model